 Can display visualizations pinned from other tools (for example, Excel).

 - Create a Power BI dashboard from a report

 - Create a copy of a dashboard in Power BI service

 - Optimize a dashboard for mobile phones - Power BI

-Workbooks are a special type of dataset.
-If you've read the previous Datasets section, you know almost all you need to know about workbooks.
-But you might be wondering why sometimes Power BI classifies an Excel workbook as a dataset and other times as a workbook.
+Workbooks are a special type of semantic model.
+If you've read the previous Semantic models section, you know almost all you need to know about workbooks.
+But you might be wondering why sometimes Power BI classifies an Excel workbook as a semantic model and other times as a workbook.

 When you use data from Excel files, you can choose to either Import or Connect to the file.
 When you choose Connect, your workbook appears in Power BI just like it would in Excel Online.
 But, unlike Excel Online, you have some great features to help you pin elements from your worksheets right to your dashboards.

 You can't edit your workbook in Power BI.
 If you need to make some changes, you can select Edit, and then choose to edit your workbook in Excel Online or open it in Excel on your computer.
 Any changes you make are saved to the workbook on OneDrive.